Tunisian malouf

-The Tunisian malouf or Tunisian ma'luf, is one of the principal types of traditional music in Tunisia.
-A particular branch of Andalusi classical music, it can be seen as the result of a synthesis between the cultural substrate specific to the region of Ifriqiya (the ancient name of Tunisia) and Andalusi, Eastern, African, and Mediterranean influences.
+The Tunisian malouf, or Tunisian ma'luf, is one of the principal types of traditional music in Tunisia, and a particular branch of Andalusi classical music.
+It can be seen as the result of a synthesis between the cultural substrate specific to the region of Ifriqiya (the ancient name of Tunisia) and Andalusi, Eastern, African, and Mediterranean influences.

 History

-In the late 8thth century century, Kairouan—capital of the Aghlabids and the country's first religious city—cultivated a musical art comparable to that flourishing in Baghdad, and its influence extended to Fez (Morocco) via Béjaïa, Constantine, and Tlemcen in Algeria.
-This is why the illustrious musician Ziryab, recently expatriated from Baghdad, made a long stop there on his journey west (around 830) before settling in Córdoba, where he founded the first school of Andalusian music.
-With Ziryab, a specific style was born in Al-Andalus, though, owing to its origins, it remained strongly marked by the East.
+In the late 8th century, Kairouan, capital of the Aghlabids and the country's first religious city, cultivated a musical art comparable to that flourishing in Baghdad.
+Its influence extended to Fez (Morocco) via Béjaïa, Constantine, and Tlemcen in Algeria.
+This is why the illustrious musician Ziryab, who had been recently exiled from Baghdad, made a long stop there on his westward journey (around 830) before settling in Córdoba, where he founded the first school of Andalusian music.
+Ziryab invented a specific style in Al-Andalus, though, owing to its origins, it remained strongly marked by the East.

-In the 13thth century, under the Hafsids, around 8000 Andalusians expelled by the advancing Christians during the Reconquista arrived in Tunis.
-They brought with them a musical repertoire rooted in the Maghrebi fund that had been enriched over the centuries in al-Andalus.
+In the 13th century, under the Hafsids, around 8000 Andalusians expelled by the advancing Christians during the Reconquista arrived in Tunis.
+They brought with them a musical repertoire rooted in the Maghrebi fund, enriched over the centuries in al-Andalus.
 The styles and repertoires introduced by Andalusian immigrants quickly came under local influence and changed through contact with the native population.
-In this context, Turkish culture in Tunisia—become a province of the Ottoman Empire in 1574—exerted a certain influence.
-The malouf thus integrated musical forms from the Eastern schools then in full bloom (Istanbul, Aleppo, Damascus and Cairo) while Tunisian musicians adopted the oud and the qanoun.
+In this context, Turkish culture in Tunisia—which became a province of the Ottoman Empire in 1574—exerted a certain influence.
+The malouf thus integrated musical forms from the Eastern schools then in full bloom (Istanbul, Aleppo, Damascus, and Cairo) while Tunisian musicians adopted the oud and the qanoun.

 Malouf occupies a special place in Tunisian musical tradition because it constitutes an important part of the traditional heritage and includes both a secular repertoire (hazl) and a religious repertoire (jadd) tied to the liturgy of various brotherhoods.
 It covers several forms of classical traditional song: the muwashshah, the zajal, shghul, foundou, and the bashraf.
 But the central form of malouf is the nouba—originally meaning a session of music, now comparable to a "musical suite."